raniaXdaoudi/webserv/README.md

 # webserv

 A standards-compliant HTTP/1.1 server implemented in C++98.
-This is a group project part of the 42 school curriculum.
+This project is part of the 42 school curriculum.

 ## Description